Best Practices for Pipelines

 If pipeline metadata grows significantly (for example, the

-table contains many loaded file entries), manage metadata by:FILES -
+PIPELINES_table contains many loaded file entries), manage metadata by:FILES -

 Dropping file records with

-ALTER PIPELINE … DROP FILE
+ALTER PIPELINE … DROP FILE, or -

 Dropping and recreating the pipeline.